frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 Of course, within an implementation, the relative order of elements within Structs or Objects does not matter, and can stay untouched.
-Only writting on wire and reading from the wire would be altered.
+Only writing on wire and reading from the wire would be altered.

 The choice of order of Type-Dependent Fields only matter to smooth transition and adaptation of existing code handling {{RFC9000}}'s frame